 Skip to main content Skip to complementary content

-Managing data connections
+Managing data connections for administrators

 Data connections

-The Data connections tab on the Content page shows data connections in the tenant, with name, owner, space, type, and dates for update and creation.
-The owner column has an info icon which you can hover over to display owner details.
-This can be useful for distinguishing between two owners with the same name.
+The Data connections tab on the Content page displays data connections in the tenant, including name, owner, space, type, and dates for creation and update.

 If a data connection type no longer is supported, its type is presented as Obsolete and it cannot be used.